 With his extensive experience in endodontics, Dr. Strait performs root canals to save teeth threatened by infection.
 If infection gets into the pulp inside your tooth and the small passages called root canals, it is often painful and can result in the loss of your tooth.

-Dr. Strait believes that all endodontic treatments should be pain-free, and the vast majority of cases can be treated successfully in one appointment.
-He even has experience in the retreatment of failed root canal procedures, so don’t allow your negative experiences with root canal therapy ruin your dental health.
+Dr. Strait believes that it is best to keep your natural tooth whenever possible.
+He also believes that all endodontic treatments should be pain-free, and the vast majority of his cases can be treated successfully in one appointment.
+He even has experience in the retreatment of failed root canal procedures, which makes up about half of all our root canal procedures.
+In his skilled hands, you don’t have to let your negative experiences with root canal therapy ruin your dental health.

 Through his experience and training, Dr. Strait has learned cutting-edge techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
 They involve: